Shiang-Tian/Customized-Calendar/README.md

 * Typing up the event name you want to delete, and press the __Delete__ button.
 The event on the left-hand-side is disappeared, and the color on 2022/5/9 is gone, too.
 ![image](https://user-images.githubusercontent.com/89577799/167436578-8d0ee7f4-5dbe-4dc1-8b41-963406329fa8.png)
 ### __Load__
-* If adding an event into the calendar at 2022/5/22, and press the load button, it will show how many days left of the event.
+* If adding an event into the calendar at 2022/5/22, closing the program and re-running it again and pressing the load button, it will show the event you added and how many days left of the event.
 ![image](https://user-images.githubusercontent.com/89577799/167354073-df236a5a-438f-46eb-abcc-d2ee45f6b5b1.png)
 ### __Modify__
 Afetr you add the new event into the calendar, but you want to modify the time slot, you can use this button to revise the time.